Etonbury Juniors - Key Stage 2

 Our KS2 sporting teams are very successful, and regularly succeed in local and regional tournaments and competitions.
 The Academy has access to exceptional sporting facilities for use by all students at all levels both on site and in the state of the art Pendleton Sports Centre adjacent to the Junior centre, and has the aim to inspire each and every student through the teamwork and camaraderie of sport.
 We recognise that every student benefits from physical activity, but that not every child enjoys exactly the same physical activities, so we have many extra-curricular sporting clubs and we are even the National Schools Champions at Cheerleading – which is hugely popular amongst our students (both boys and girls!).

-PSHCE and Sex Education
+PSHCE and RSHE Education

-Sex Education is an important part of our broader Personal, Social and Health Education programme.
+Relationship, Sex and Health Education is an important part of our broader Personal, Social and Health Education programme.
 We recognise that this can be a complex though vital area of child development and safety and work closely with parents, keeping them fully informed, at all levels.
 Further, we hold candid information evenings for parents where they can ask any questions directly to delivery staff in a supportive and open forum.

 Useful Learning Websites